RayBenefield/transmutation/readme.md

 ## Work Log

+### #8

+I think it is useable now.
+I added the ability to send in a function in addition to a primitive or a promise and if that function returns a primitive or a promise or a transmutation, it just works. :) I think the next step is to test it with Rampant.AI.
+I think I can substitute most of the code with it now... very cleanly actually.
+AHHH!!!
+IT MIGHT BE THE MOMENT!!!

 ### #7

 WOOT!!!
 I think I fixed it just as I wanted to.
 I've changed the merge rules